 Tambopata (via Puerto Maldonado)

-- By plane from Cusco or Lima – the easiest and quickest option.
-Flights take under two hours.
+- By plane from Cusco or Lima – For those with time constraints, flights are under two hours.

 Amazon Jungle Packing List

-Most tours are just a number of days, and you will not need to bring all your luggage with you.
+Most tours are just a few days, and you will not need to bring all your luggage with you.
 Normally this can be kept in storage arranged by your tour operator.
-But, obviously, there are a few things that will be rather useful and/or essential whilst in the jungle.

 - A sturdy backpack